Time-Invariant Feedback Strategies Do Not Increase Capacity of AGN Channels Driven by Stable and Certain Unstable Autoregressive Noise: New Formulas of Capacity of AGN Channels Driven by Stable and Unstable AR Noise and Generalized Riccati Equations

 \subsection{Convergence Properties of Time-Invariant Generalized RDEs}

 We recall that in the study of mean-square estimation, and in particular, the filtering theory, of time-invariant jointly Gaussian processes described by linear recursions, driven by Gaussian noise processes, and of jointly stationary Gaussian processes, the concepts of detectability and stabilizability, have been very effective \cite{kailath-sayed-hassibi,caines1988}.
 In this section, we summarize these concepts in relation to the properties of generalized DREs and AREs.
-It is then obvious how these concepts generalize to AGN channels driven by Gaussian noise with limited memory.

 Let $\{K_t, t=1, 2, \ldots, n\}$ denote a sequence that satisfies the time-invariant generalized DRE with arbitrary initial condition